Our Officers/Board of Directors

 - Director: 1st Sergeant Robert E. Harlan, USMC (Retired)

-- Board Member: Colonel Tom Fergusson, USA (Retired)
+- Director: Colonel Tom Fergusson, USA (Retired, Legacy Member)

-- Board Member: Lieutenant General Philip Shutler, USMC (Retired)
+- Director: Lieutenant General Philip Shutler, USMC (Retired)

 Colonel Wiedhahn enlisted in the Marine Corps in 1948.
 After boot camp at Parris Island he was transferred to Tsingtao, China, where he served until the country fell to the Communists in 1949.